Predicting the outputs of finite deep neural networks trained with noisy gradients: Introduction

 Finite width corrections were studied recently in the context of the NTK correspondence by several authors. \citet{hanin2019finite} study the NTK of finite DNNs, but where the depth scales together with width, whereas we keep the depth fixed. \citet{Dyer2020Asymptotics} obtained a finite $N$ correction to the linear integral equation governing the evolution of the predictions on the training set.
 Our work differs in several aspects: (a) We describe a different correspondence under different a training protocol with qualitatively different behavior. (b) We derive relatively simple formulae for the outputs which become entirely explicit at large $n$. (c) We account for all sources of finite $N$ corrections whereas finite $N$ NTK randomness remained an empirical source of corrections not accounted for by \citet{Dyer2020Asymptotics}. (d) Our formalism differs considerably: its statistical mechanical nature enables one to import various standard tools for treating randomness, ergodicity breaking, and taking into account non-perturbative effects. (e) We have no smoothness limitation on our activation functions and provide FWCs on a generic data point and not just on the training set.

 Another recent paper \citep{yaida2020non} studied Bayesian inference with weakly non-Gaussian priors induced by finite-$N$ DNNs.
 Unlike here, there was no attempt to establish a correspondence with \textit{trained} DNNs.
 The formulation presented here has the conceptual advantage of representing a distribution over \textit{function space} for arbitrary training and test data, rather than over specific draws of data sets.
 This is useful for studying the large $n$ behavior of learning curves, where analytical insights into generalization can be gained \citep{Cohen2019}.
+Lastly, we further find novel expressions for the 4th cumulant for ReLU activation for four randomly chosen points.

+A somewhat related line of work studied the mean field regime of shallow NNs \citep{Montanari2018, chen2020mean, tzen2020mean}.
+We point out the main differences from our work: (a) The NN output is scaled differently with width. (b) In the mean field regime one is interested in the dynamics (finite $t$) of the distribution over the NN parameters in the form of a PDE of the Fokker-Planck type.
+In contrast, in our framework we are interested in the distribution over function space at equilibrium, i.e. for $t\to\infty$. (c) The mean field analysis was originally tailored for two-layer fully-connected NNs and is challenging to generalize to deeper architectures \cite{araujo2019mean, nguyen2019mean} or to CNNs.
+In contrast, our formalism generalizes to deeper fully-connected NNs and to CNNs as well, as we show in §\ref{Sec:PerformanceGap}.